polterguy/polterguy.github.io/documentation/magic/components/config/index.md

 ---
-title: Configuring Magic
+title: Configuring your server
-description: Magic allows you to easily configure everything in your backend by giving you access to modify your appsettings.json file as you see fit.
+description: Configuring your server can easily be achieved with a root user using the configuration component in Magic.
+Configuration settings are immediately applied, and changes your server's behaviour instantly.
 og_image: "https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/og-configuration.jpg"
 ---

-# Configuring Magic
+# Configuring your server

 This component allows you to view and edit your server's configuration settings.
 You server's configuration is basically your _"appsettings.json"_ file, which is being used in all parts of the system to